 The Attraction of Copper Supports

 Copper supports were attractive to artists for both practical and aesthetic reasons.
 Paintings on copper do not suffer from the same types of degradation as paintings on canvas or wood do.
 They are not susceptible to biological degradation, such as mold.
-Supports from metal do not tear, puncture, or crack, as do canvas and wood supports.
+Supports made of metal do not tear, puncture, or crack, as do canvas and wood supports.
 Since copper supports are rigid, they do not respond significantly to environmental variations in temperature and relative humidity.
 In normal indoor conditions, copper supports exhibit only minor dimensional changes due to temperature.
-The dimensional changes of copper are also similar to that of oil paint.
+The dimensional changes of copper are also similar to those of oil paint.
 As the temperature increases or decreases, both expand and contract together.
 These properties of copper account for the surprisingly good state of preservation that some paintings exhibit today [3].

 The portability of copper supports, usually relatively small, also allowed artists to collaborate on the same painting even when residing in two different geographical locations [3].

-Preparing copper plates for oil paint is easy, usually only consisting of a single priming layer.
+Preparing copper plates for oil paint is easy, usually consisting of a single priming layer.
 The smooth surfaces also provide an ideal substrate for rendering fine detail, which was especially popular in the style of paintings of that period.
-The non-absorbent surface of metal allows the application of thin paint layers that often do not ‘sink in,’ a problem among oil painters even to this day.
+The non-absorbent surface of metal allows the application of thin paint layers that often do not ‘sink in,’ a problem that persists among oil painters to this day.

 Preparation of Copper for Painting